CodePint/PetitionTrackerUK/deploy/config.md

+# PetitionTrackerUK

-# Application Config
+## Application Config
+- env/schedule directory path can be specified using enviroment variable 'MOUNT_PATH'

 ## Enviroment files for: Application, Workers, Postgres
 - ref config/env directory
 - Specify the flask application and enviroment in '.env' file: (testing, developing, production)
 - Place enviroment specific settings in the corresponding env file: '.test.env', '.dev.env', '.prod.env' (see context dir)
 - Specify additional env files with the OVERRIDES enviroment variable i.e: OVERRIDES=[.task.env, .docker.env, .local.env] (see overrides dir)
-- Postgres config should be in the corrersponding flask application .*.env file
+- Postgres config should be in the corresponding flask application .*.env file
 - Copy these files into the project root before build or run (.env and .*.env are included in .gitignore)

 ## Docker files